Yaxin9Luo/Yaxin9Luo.github.io/.superpowers/sdd/2026-09-09-world-art-v5/task-3-report.md

 The first integrated run passed 316/317.
 Extending the terrain test to shoulders exposed a real 1.38 mm buried shoulder triangle at a terrain crease.
 Shoulder geometry now has three cross-strip subdivisions and 35 mm outer clearance; visible vertices and their surface-support triangles still agree.
 Terrain plus production-world movement/raycast tests then passed 7/7.
 A final integrated rerun follows this geometry fix.

 Final integrated `npm test`: **317/317 passed**, 0 failures, approximately 34 seconds.
 Output: `/tmp/world-v5-foreground-polish-tests-final.log`.
 Final `git diff --check` passed.
 No browser visual acceptance or build is claimed by this worker.

+## Final grass pigment and missing-channel correction

+Viewed `work/production-v3/captures/experience-v5-lilac-dusk-high-lod-native-frame-20260908T181454256Z-1.png`.
+The physical-scale texture fixed the broad paint but revealed the source meadow's dry brown pigment.
+The grass base now mixes 72% toward a restrained fern-green pigment normalized to the original texel luminance.
+Fine texture contrast and luminance remain intact; humus and moss are blended afterwards and retain their separate colours.
+No geometry, normals, lights or paving changed in this final pass.

+Missing channels now have shared type-correct fallbacks: flat tangent normal `[128,128,255]` in `NoColorSpace`, white matte roughness in `NoColorSpace`, and the existing neutral sRGB rock colour.
+A new regression test verifies both never-loaded and HTTP-404-failed surfaces, the decoded tangent normal direction, shared fallback objects and the luminance-preserving grade ordering.
+Focused terrain/material tests: **6/6 passed**. `git diff --check` passed.
+Parent retains actual day/dusk/night and final full-suite/build acceptance.